Mathematics

 We've looked at multiplication and division in modular arithmetic, but what does it mean to take the square root modulo an integer?

-Your first idea might be to start with a = 1 and loop to a = p-1.
-In this discussion p isn't too large and we can quickly look.
+Your first idea might be to start with $a = 1$ and loop to $a = p-1$.
+In this discussion $p$ isn't too large and we can quickly check all options.

-We say that an integer x is a Quadratic Residue if there exists an a such that a2 = x mod p.
+We say that an integer $x$ is a Quadratic Residue if there exists an $a$ such that $a^{2} \equiv x \mod p$.
 If there is no such solution, then the integer is a Quadratic Non-Residue.

 In the below list there are two non-quadratic residues and one quadratic residue.